TalariaSoftware/ncmanager-help/minutes/why-take-minutes.md

 for a neighborhood council
 because it is
 a government body
-that should be answerable
+that should answer
 to its stakeholders.

 Written minutes also
 demonstrate agreement
 by the members
-of what
+on what
 the board or committee
 has done.
 Well-written and approved minutes eliminate